 In February 2016, the FASB issued Accounting Standards Update No. 2016-02, "Leases (Topic 842)" ("ASU 2016-02") in order to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet for those leases classified as operating leases under US GAAP.
-ASU 2016-02 requires that a lessee should recognize a liability to make lease payments and a right-of-use asset representing its right to use the underlying asset for the lease term on the balance sheet.
+ASU 2016-02 requires that a lessee recognizes a liability to make lease payments and a right-of-use asset representing its right to use the underlying asset for the lease term on the balance sheet.
 ASU 2016-02 is effective for fiscal years beginning after December 15, 2018, including interim periods within those reporting periods using a modified retrospective approach and early adoption is permitted.
-In January 2018, The FASB issued Accounting Standards Update No 2018-01, "Leases (Topic 842) Land Easement Practical Expedient for Transition to Topic 842" ("ASU 2018-01").
-ASU 2018-01 permits an entity to elect an optional transition practical expedient to not evaluate land easements that exist or expired before the entity's adoption of 2016-02 and that were not accounted for as leases under previous lease guidance.
-The effective date and transition requirements for ASU 2018-01 and ASU 2016-02 are the same.
-The Company will adopt this standard on January 1, 2019.
-The Company is currently evaluating the potential impact of adopting this new guidance.
-In terms of the Company's evaluation efforts, the Company has assigned internal resources in addition to the engagement of third party service providers to assist in its evaluation.
+In January 2018, the FASB issued Accounting Standards Update

+No 2018-01, "Leases (Topic 842) Land Easement Practical Expedient for Transition to Topic 842" ("ASU 2018-01").
+ASU 2018-01 permits an entity to elect an optional transition practical expedient not to evaluate land easements that exist or expired before the entity's adoption of ASU 2016-02 and that were not accounted for as leases under previous lease guidance.
+In July 2018, the FASB issued Accounting Standards Update No 2018-10, "Codification Improvements to Topic 842 Leases" ("ASU 2018-10").
+ASU 2018-10 provides narrow amendments to clarify how to apply certain aspects of the new lease standard.
+In July 2018, the FASB also issued Accounting Standards Update No 2018-11, "Leases (Topic 842) Targeted Improvements" ("ASU 2018-11").
+ASU 2018-11 allows an entity to recognize a cumulative-effect adjustment to the opening balance of retained earnings upon adoption of ASU 2016-02.
+The effective date and transition requirements for ASU 2016-02, ASU 2018-01, ASU 2018-10 and ASU 2018-11 are the same.